grodansparadis/node-red-contrib-vscp-tcp/README.md

 The **context key** is a node-red flow context location where a vscp tcp input node will save the channel id of it's connection with a remote host.
 When the same context key is used for a vscp tcp output node then the receiving node will not receive events sent through that node.

-When all is setup just startt to send VSCP event object.
+When all is setup just start to send VSCP event object.
 They are of the form

 ```javascript
 {